MicroEJ/docs/VEEPortingGuide/uiImageRaw.rst

 See :ref:`section_image_unspecified_output`.

-An image can be embedded without any conversion / compression.
+An image can be embedded without any conversion/compression.
-This allows to embed the resource as it is, in order to keep the source image characteristics (compression, bpp, etc.).
+This allows embedding the resource as it is to keep the source image characteristics (compression, bpp, etc.).
 This option produces the same result as specifying an image as a resource in the MicroEJ launcher.

-The following table lists the original formats that can be decoded at run-time and / or compile-time:
+The following table lists the original formats that can be decoded at run-time and/or compile-time:

-* Image Generator: the off-board tool that converts an image in an output format.
+* Image Generator: the off-board tool that converts an image into an output format.
 All AWT `ImageIO`_ default formats are supported and always enabled.
 * Front Panel: the decoders embedded by the simulator part.
 All AWT `ImageIO`_ default formats are supported but disabled by default.
 * Runtime Decoders: the decoders embedded by the embedded part.